mandatoryprogrammer/sonar.js/README.md

 * sonar.js will use WebRTC to enumerate what internal IPs the user loading the payload has.
 * sonar.js then attempts to find live hosts on the internal network via WebSockets.
 * If a live host is found, sonar.js begins to attempt to fingerprint the host by linking to it via ```<img src="x">``` and ```<link rel="stylesheet" type="text/css" href="x">``` and hooking the ```onload``` event.
 If the expected resources load successfully it will trigger the pre-set JavaScript callback to start the user-supplied exploit.
-* If the user changes networks, sonar.js starts the process all over again on the newly joined network.

 ## Fingerprints
 sonar.js works off of a database of fingerprints.
 A fingerprint is simply a list of known resources on a device that can be linked to and detected via ```onload```.
 Examples of this include images, CSS stylesheets, and even external JavaScript.